 - 1. Implement the Disaster Evacuation Procedures. - 2.
-Notify the Home and Community Care Support Services, Central and the MOHLTC - 3.
+Notify the Central East LHIN and the MOHLTC. - 3.
 Determine - a.
-Number of residents to be evacuated - 4.
+Number of residents to be evacuated - b.
+Number of residents in wheelchairs - c.
+Number of ambulatory residents - 4.
 Direct the activities of all personnel until the arrival of the police, fire department and/or ambulance service. - 5.
 Receive all communications from the police, fire department and ambulance service and will participate in assessing the situation with these agencies.

-Note: In the absence of the Executive Director, these duties will be performed by the Director of Resident Care and then the Nurse in Charge.
+Note: In the absence of the Executive Director, these duties will be performed by the Director of Resident Care, Assistant Director of Resident Care, and then the Environmental Nurse

-Director of Resident Care
+Director of Resident Care/ Assistant Director of Resident Care

 - 1. Direct the removal of residents. - 2.
-Maintenance of record of evacuees and ensuring all residents have an identification bracelet or other means of identification. - 3.
-Transportation of the "Stat Box" to a secure location where the medication will be accessible. - 4.
+Maintenance of record of evacuees and ensuring all residents has an identification bracelet or other means of identification. - 3.
+Transportation of the "Emergency Box" to a secure location where the medication will be accessible. - 4.
+Contact Medisystem to initiate pharmacy emergency response - 5.
 Decide on an evacuation route and confirm that it is safe.
-Move people at least 100M away from the building.
+Coordinate Moving people at least 100M always from the building in a safe location.